NetReady User Guide¶

 $ protonclient --api net-l3vpn port-create [ARGS] ...

-Please NOTE: a default interface
+Please NOTE: a default interface object is automatically created too

-is created, and this default interface
+when a Port is created, and this default interface object is attached

-object.
-The UUID of this default Interface
+to this Port object.
+The UUID of this default Interface object

-will be the same as the UUID of the parent Port
+will be the same as the UUID of the parent Port object.

 - Step 2 (Optional): Create ``Interface`` Object